stashapp/Stash-Docs/in-app-manual/tasks.md

 Stash currently identifies files by performing a quick file hash.
 This means that if the file is renamed for moved elsewhere within your configured stash directories, then the scan will detect this and update its database accordingly.

-Stash currently ignores duplicate files.
-If two files contain identical content, only the first one it comes across is used.
+Stash will merge duplicate files.
+If two files contain identical content they will merged into one scene and both files displayed under `File Info` tab.

 The scan task accepts the following options: